krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 worksheet (e.g., `cl wedit scratch`) and transfer contents between the two.
 This all works because the worksheet contents are merely pointers.
 When you remove a bundle or worksheet item, the item still exist; only the references to them are removed.
-At the end, you can display the fruits of your labor:
+At the end, you can display the fruits of your labor in the CLI:

     cl print

-If you have set up the CodaLab server, you can use the web interface to view and edit the worksheet.
-Using the web interface in conjunction with the command line is probably the most effective way.
+In the web interface, you can view and edit the worksheet.

 To remove the worksheet, you need to first remove all the items by opening a text editor and deleting all its contents and then running: